bpolack/Ascent-Tracker-OSE/README.md

 * **[Braighton Polack](https://github.com/bpolack/)** - Dev

-See also the list of [contributors](https://github.com/bpolack/node-time-tracker/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/bpolack/ascent-tracker-ose/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* TBD